-What to do if you get suncream in your eyes
+What to do if you get sunscreen in your eyes

 If the irritation doesn’t ease after an hour or so then please contact your optometrist who can examine your eye for damage and advise accordingly.
 Sometimes using eyedrops or an ointment to help lubricate the eye can aid recovery.

-It’s still important to protect yourself from sunburn though — especially the sensitive skin around your eyes — so don’t let one bad experience stop you from using suncream on your face in future.
-Most sunscreen is safe to use around the eyes (without putting it in your eyes, of course), but you should always check the label on your suncream bottle to be sure.
+It’s still important to protect yourself from sunburn though — especially the sensitive skin around your eyes — so don’t let one bad experience stop you from using sunscreen on your face in future.
+Most sunscreen is safe to use around the eyes (without putting it in your eyes, of course), but you should always check the label on your sunscreen bottle to be sure.